softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 All inputs/outputs of these components are typed; a complete linear pipeline has a source, a number of flow components, and a single sink.

 These components can be also combined into more complex shapes using `Graph`s, with any number of inputs and outputs.
 In graphs, we can use split and merge elements to attach multiple sources, multiple sinks, or to process elements in parallel.
 We can also build bigger graphs from smaller ones (as long as they are partial - have some input/outputs).
-In fact, in akka-stream everything is a partial flow graph, but that isn’t really emphasised.
+In fact, in akka-stream everything is a partial flow graph, but that isn't really emphasised.

 To define graphs, a DSL is available, which makes use of a mutable graph builder object.
 Once completed however, graphs are immutable.

-## scalaz-stream’s components
+## scalaz-stream's components

 The basic type in scalaz-stream is `Process[F[_], T]`, where:

-* `T` is the type of the elements that are *emitted by* the stream (output)
+* `T` is the type of the elements that are **emitted by** the stream (output)
 * `F` describes the effects that may occur during execution of the stream

-Scalaz-stream encourages and puts a huge emphasis on defining the streams using functional programming and in a "functional" way (as can be expected because of the scalaz- prefix; however, you have to know only a few Scalaz constructs to use scalaz-stream).
+Scalaz-stream encourages and puts a huge emphasis on defining the streams using functional programming and in a "functional" way (as can be expected because of the scalaz- prefix; however, you have to know only a few [Scalaz](https://github.com/scalaz/scalaz) constructs to use scalaz-stream).
 This is also reflected in type safety: any side-effects should be scoped and made explicit by wrapping them e.g. in `Task`s.

-(Side-note: `Task` is Scalaz’s better variant of Scala’s `Future`.
+(Side-note: `Task` is Scalaz's better variant of Scala's `Future`.
 Why better?
-Let’s just say you don’t need to have an `ExecutionContext` to make a simple `map(_ + 1)`.)
+Let's just say you don't need to have an `ExecutionContext` to make a simple `.map(_ + 1)`.)

-Note that there’s no explicit notion of "input"; how elements are produced is described by the type of effects (`T`).
-There’s a couple of type aliases which define the different stream components:
+Note that there's no explicit notion of "input"; where elements come from in the first place is described by the type of effects (`T`).
+There's a couple of type aliases which define the different stream components:

-* `Process0[T]` is a `Process[Nothing, T]`, a *pure* stream of values, evaluating such a stream shouldn’t have any side effects
+* `Process0[T]` is a `Process[Nothing, T]`, a **pure** stream of values, evaluating such a stream shouldn't have any side effects
-* `Process1[I, O]`, which is a *pure* transformation component, transforming values of type `I` into values of type `O`.
+* `Process1[I, O]`, which is a **pure** transformation component, transforming values of type `I` into values of type `O`.
 It is also a `Process` by using a specially defined `F`.
 Understanding how this works is a bit tricky, and covered in detail in the [Functional Programming in Scala](http://www.manning.com/bjarnason/) book
 * `Sink[O]` is a stream of effectful functions: `O => F[Unit]`

 Very often `F` is `Task`, which is very general and can mean anything from reading a file through communicating over the network to running code on a different thread.
-However, to transform the stream, split/merge streams etc, we can usually use *pure* components.
+However, to transform the stream, split/merge streams etc, we can usually use **pure** components.

 # Execution model

 The "blueprint" in scalaz-stream is a description of a state machine, which can have 4 states: `Emit`, `Halt`, `Append` and `Await`.
 This state machine is then run (interpreted) by a **driver**.
-The driver knows how to evaluate the side.
+The driver knows how to evaluate the side-effects.
 In theory it is possible to write different stream interpreters and different drivers, but in practice you end up using the built-in driver which evaluates a `Process[Task, T]`, hence using `Task`s for encapsulating side-effects.
 In fact, in order to evaluate a pure process (e.g. a `Process0`), you first need to convert it to an effectul process using `.toSource`.

 There are three options to "compile" the stream blueprint into a `Task`, which can be later run synchronously or asynchronously: `run`, `runLast` and `runLog`.
 The first discards the output values, running the stream only for its side-effects.
 The second returns the last value produced by the stream, and `runLog` returns all values (which can be dangerous, if the stream is very large).